You are here

 - Develop skills in designing, implementing and evaluating care of populations to meet organizational goals.

-- Comfortably and authoritatively manage fast-breaking situations, such as illness outbreaks, organizational emergencies or personnel issues.
+- Comfortably and authoritatively manage urgent care situations, such as illness outbreaks, organizational emergencies or workforce issues.

 The courses in the Duke Doctor of Nursing Practice Executive Leadership Specialty include: